 I could let this creative continue to run since the payout for the offer it leads to is over $6.00, but there are so many other creatives with so much better performance, I’ll just hold off on resuming this creative for now.

 The same type of parameters can also be applied to landing pages and offers.
 However, different metrics are used to as hurdles; such as the number of clicks to a landing page and the number of click-throughs which result from it as well as the number of clicks that lead to an offer.
 With that in mind, I cut an offer that has not yielded a conversion within 100 clicks for example.

 With Hurdles in place, and with a campaign that’s profitable or near profitable, I then move to the last optimization step which is day-parting.

 Key #5: Day-Parting For Optimal Results

 Once I’ve finally got enough data, I’m ready to day-part.
 This requires proper tracking and automation.
 Without those two things, day-parting on a large scale becomes impractical.
-Luckily, I’m able to select which times during the day when I don’t want my campaign to run with POFpro.
+Luckily, I’m able to select which times during the day when I don’t want my campaign to run with Ppro.
 Take the below image, for example:

 Day parting is considered to be a more intermediate-level strategy employed by performance marketers.
 It requires some knowledge of traffic trends, statistical significance, and keen observation.